 I over cooked one batch and had to add water and mix it with my food processor to get it more watery and less gel-like.
 You may have to experiment a few times to get the consistency you prefer.
 This recipe makes more of a gel like substance than store-bought finger paint.

-We have yet to make a real work of art with finger paints.
+We have yet to make a real work of art with finger paints because the kids mostly play with the paint.
+For this reason, I put in a little less food coloring.
 Robert mostly uses the paint to decorate himself or smoosh it between his fingers and toes.
-I’ll keep you updated on if he ever paints the paper.